pbeens/Ontario-Ministry-of-Education-Memo-Downloader/memos/SB13/README.md

-# Memos for SB13
+# Memos in SB13

-Below is a list of memos available in this folder:
+Below is the list of memos in this folder:

 - [Trade Agreement Information](./SB-13%20EN.PDF)
 - [Trade News - Procurement Chapter](./SB-13%20Attachment%20EN.pdf)